madhurikarak/madhurikarak.github.io/projects/index.md

 What is preventing farmers from shifting their behaviors?
 Why are farmers reluctant to experiment with new methods and inputs?
 Why is investing into soil regeneration or water conservation postponed in favor of immediate livelihood concerns?
 This is where the [Behavior Change for Agriculture Guide](https://agriculture.rare.org/) comes in.

 I led the concept, research, interaction design, and wireframing of a virtual ‘Behavior Change Toolkit for Agriculture’ with the Marketing/Communications team at Rare and Washington D.C.-based web design agency Taoti lent design support.
+The content was co-authored with Deissy Martínez-Barón, social scientist at the Alliance of Bioversity and the International Center for Tropical Agriculture (CIAT), our project partner.
+The CGIAR research program on Climate Change, Agriculture and Food Security (CCAFS) also provided research guidance.

 Tapping into farmers’ motivations and barriers takes us closer to solutions grounded in behaviorally informed insights.
 Illustrated with data from partner organizations in Mexico, China, Peru, and Colombia tracking the rate of adoption, this Guide invites us to center farmer behaviors, develop insights and design improved livelihoods for the world’s 570 million smallholder farms.

+You can read more about the toolkit [here](https://alliancebioversityciat.org/stories/human-behaviour-invisible-link-between-climate-and-smallholder-livelihoods).